realms-mud/core-lib/documentation/equipment.md

 ~~~

 When you set the material to `"steel"`, your item will inherit all the
 properties defined for steel in `materials.h`.
-Here’s what the steel mapping looks like:
+Here's what the steel mapping looks like:

 ~~~c
 "steel": ([